Thomas GoldenExecutive Director

 Fax: (607) 255-2763

+Most recently, Thomas served on the National Advisory Group for the National Council on Disability on enforcement of federal disability civil rights laws, as well as the US Department of Labor’s SSI Youth Recipient and Employment Transition Community of Practice.
 Thomas completed three terms on the Ticket to Work and Work Incentives Advisory Panel under appointment from both President William Jefferson Clinton and Senator Bill Frist.
 He was also a member of an Advisory Group established by the SSA to address adequacy of incentive issues under the Ticket to Work and Self-Sufficiency Program.
-Thomas is a foundation member and past-President of the National Association of Benefits and Work Incentives Specialists; member of the Guthrie Healthcare Systems Internal Review Board; member of the National Academy on Social Insurance; Board Member of the Global Applied Research Network (GLADNET); and, a Trustee at Eastern Nazarene College serving as Chair of the Academic Affairs Committee.
-Thomas has served on the Board of the U.S. International Disability Council, Board of the National Council on Rehabilitation Education, Past-President for the Association of Educators of Community Rehabilitation Personnel, and Chaired the NYS Rehabilitation Council for several years.
+Thomas is a founding member and past-President of the National Association of Benefits and Work Incentives Specialists; member of the Guthrie Healthcare Systems Internal Review Board; a Trustee at Eastern Nazarene College serving as Chair of the Academic Affairs Committee.
+Thomas is also an active member of the National Academy on Social Insurance; the Academy for Human Resource Development; Academy of Management; and, Association for Persons in Supported Employment.
+Thomas has served on the Board of the U.S. International Disability Council; Global Applied Research Network on Employment and Disability; Board of the National Council on Rehabilitation Education; Past-President for the Association of Educators of Community Rehabilitation Personnel; and, Chaired the NYS Rehabilitation Council for several years.

 Ed.D.
 2016 – The George Washington University